-- Implementing the behaviour policy consistently - Modelling positive behaviour - Providing a personalised approach to the specific behavioural needs of particular pupils - Recording behaviour incidents (see appendix 3 for a behaviour log) - The senior leadership team will support staff in responding to behaviour incidents.
+- Implementing the behaviour policy consistently - Modelling positive behaviour- meet and greet children as they enter school and classrooms. - Providing a personalised approach to the specific behavioural needs of particular pupils - Recording behaviour incidents on Arbor and any follow up actions. - The senior leadership team will support staff in responding to behaviour incidents.

-Parents
+Parents/Carers